Volunteer

 Do you need to have previous experience to be a volunteer?

 This really depends on the role.
-Some volunteer roles (such as bereavement workers and complementary therapists) require you to have a relevant qualification and experience.
-However, for most of our roles, we just need you to have the right attitude, be committed and have a willingness to learn.
+Some roles may require you to have a relevant qualification and experience.
+However, for most of our roles full training is provided so we just need you to have the right attitude, be committed and have a willingness to learn.

 What is the minimum time commitment for a volunteer?